StephanLuis/input-duration/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There are no pre-requisites for using ChronlyHMS if you're not compiling/ packaging you javascript.
+There are no pre-requisites for using input-duration if you're not compiling/ packaging you javascript.
 If you are packaging:

 ### Prerequisites